- Start date: September

-The Pre-Masters Programme is a preparation course for international students (non EU/UK) who do not meet the entry requirements for a Masters degree at University of Strathclyde.
+The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non EU/UK) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.
 The Pre-Masters programme provides progression to a number of degree options.

 Fees & funding

-All fees quoted are per academic year unless stated otherwise.
+All fees quoted are full-time per academic year unless stated otherwise.

 How can I fund my course?

 Scottish postgraduate students may be able to apply for support from the Student Awards Agency Scotland (SAAS).
 The support is in the form of a tuition fee loan and for eligible students, a living cost loan.
 Find out more about the support and how to apply.